A. Nathan's confrontation.

 B. David's repentance; the death of his newborn son.

 1. (13a) David's repentance.

 a.
-I have sinned against the Lord: David’s confession is an example for each of us.
+I have sinned against the Lord: David's confession is a good example.
 He placed the blame squarely on his own shoulders.
 He did not minimize his offence.
 David realized that he especially sinned against God.

 i.
 In the original Hebrew, David's statement I have sinned against the Lord amounts to only two words: hata al-Yahweh.
 These two words, and the heart they reflect, show the fundamental difference between David and Saul.
 Confession doesn't need to be long to be real and sincere.
 "The greatest griefs are not always the most verbal.
 Saul confessed his sin more largely, but less effectually."
 (Trapp)